SchoolHacker17/GhostTracker-FIXED/README.md

 # GhostTrack
-Useful tool to track location or mobile number, so this tool can be called osint or also information gathering
+Useful tool to track location or mobile number, so this tool can be called osint or also information gathering (This is a modified version of the original script.
+Credits to the original creator, @HunxByts)

 <img src="https://github.com/HunxByts/GhostTrack/blob/main/asset/bn.png"/>